What is the ROPAC III Registry?

 Jolien and Roger Hall created the registry together and have been co-chairs since the beginning.

-ROPAC III is now focused only on pregnant patients with 2 types of cardiac condition:
+ROPAC III is now focused only on pregnant patients with two types of cardiac condition:

 - Prosthetic valves (tissue or mechanical).